 All state and federal laws and University policies regarding nondiscrimination, libel, copyright, offensive material, etc., must be obeyed.
 It is also the intention of the University that pages within the University’s web site are to be constructed in a manner which allows persons with disabilities to obtain essential information.

-Inclusion on the Nicholls State University Web site is a privilege contingent upon student organizations complying with all University policies and regulations as outlined in the student handbook.
+Inclusion of student organizations on the Nicholls State University Web site is a privilege contingent upon student organizations complying with all University policies and regulations as outlined in the student handbook.
 Nicholls State University reserves the right to remove the content or link to any student organization’s home page if the University deems the action appropriate or in the best interest of the University.

 Inappropriate uses of these resources include, but are not limited to: